yromero418/cs325_quiz2/README.md

 # Simple Calculator

-This project contains a basic Python script, `calculator.py`, that performs simple addition and subtraction using user input.
+This project contains a basic Python script, `calculator.py`, that performs simple addition, subtraction, multiplication, and division using user input.

 ## Requirements
 - Python 3 installed on your system